How to Cook Boudin (3 Ways to Cook The Cajun Sausage!)

 - Preheat your grill to medium heat (approximately 400-425F) and lightly grease the grill grates with butter or olive oil.

-- Place the boudin links on the grill, evenly spaced.
+- Place boudin links on the grill, evenly spaced.
 Close the grill lid and cook for about 5 minutes.

 - Open the lid and flip the boudin links so it can cook evenly on the other side.
 Close the grill lid again, then cook for another 5 minutes.

-- To check if the sausages are done, use an instant-read thermometer to see if the boudin links have reached an internal temperature of 170F.
+- To check if the sausages are done, use an instant-read meat thermometer to see if the boudin links have reached an internal temperature of 170F.

 - Transfer the links to a plate lined with paper towels and allow to cool for a few minutes.
 These grilled boudin can be eaten as is or paired with cajun mustard on a bun.
 ENJOY!